rossana87/Project_1/README.md

 ## Planning

-Before coding, I created a wireframe in Excalidraw to have an overview of the project and try to understand the pseudo code of the game.
+Before coding I created a wireframe in Excalidraw to have an overview of the project and try to understand the pseudo code of the game.
-Before planning, I played the game Snake online, in order to understand what elements I needed in HTML, what variables I had to declare and what functions I needed to execute.
+Before planning I played the game online in order to understand what elements I needed in HTML, what variables I had to declare and what functions I needed to execute.
-It was important to create the grid first.
-Then, I wanted to show the score every time the snake was eating the food and I created the button Start for starting the game.
+The first step was to create the grid, then I wanted to show the score every time the snake was eating the food.
+Next I created the Start button to begin the game.
-Regarding the variables, in my mind, I thought that the snake was going to be an empty array.
+Regarding the variables, in my mind I thought that the snake was going to be an empty array.

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683815245/Project%201/project-1-re-google-docs-0_bimhzo.png)